ICLR23-BANDS/ICLR23-BANDS.github.io/cfp.md

 # Call for Papers

-We invite submissions on any aspect of backdoor attacks and defenses in machine learning, which includes but not limited to:
+We invite submissions on any aspect of backdoor attacks and defenses in machine learning, which includes but is not limited to:

 - Novel backdoor attacks against ML systems, including CV, NLP, ML models in cyber-physical systems, etc.
 - Detecting backdoored models under different threat models, such as having limited clean data or no data, no access to model weights, using attack samples, etc.